("We") are committed to protecting and respecting your privacy.

 5.1.5 to notify you about changes to the services described on our site.

-5.2 You agree that we may also use your data, or permit third parties to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by e-mail.
+5.2 You agree that we may also use your data, or permit Campaign Creators to use your data, to provide you with information about goods and services you have purchased from them and we or they may contact you about these by e-mail.
+If you have not purchased anything through theupeffect.com.

 6 DISCLOSURE OF YOUR INFORMATION